cosmos/sdk-tutorials/nameservice/tutorial/00-intro.md

 git init
 ```

 Then, just follow along!
 The first step describes the design of your application.
-If you want to jump directly to the coding section, you can start with the [second step](./keeper.md)

-## [Click here](./01-app-design.md) to get started with the tutorial!